nicholas4418/nicholas-cobb-ninth-project-express-note-taker/README.md

 - This project can be used as a refresher of sorts on some of the basic concepts of using express.js.

 ## Screenshot
-- Both screenshots were taken early in the morning, thus all the timeblocks are colored green.
 ![Screenshot 1](screenshots/Screenshot%201.png)
 ![Screenshot 2](screenshots/Screenshot%202.png)
 ![Screenshot 3](screenshots/Screenshot%203.png)